-Due to high demand, we’ve paused all hot tub orders.
+Due to high demand, we currently have very limited hot tub availability.

 Electronic communications directive 2003 on the use of ‘cookies’: